MBAllely/bash_scripts/README.md

 ex: `atom .bash_profile`, then dump the contents of this repo's `.bash_profile` right on in there and save, etc etc.

 5. Bibbity bobbity RAINBOW TERMINAL YEAAAAHHH

+6. (optional) customize your terminal theme to complement your SICK NEW SETTINGS (and guarantee readbility).
+I chose the theme 'pro' and set it to default.